Adamf124/The-Gourmet-Nomad/README.md

 # The Gourmet Nomad
 This app is the product of everything I've learned across a 17 week period.
 Okay, maybe not everything, but I have been through the ringer to get this far lol.
-This was initially a traveler's app for restaurants that are worth visiting.
+This was initially a traveler's app for restaurants that are worth visiting in great cities

 ## Getting Started